NodeBB/NodeBB/CONTRIBUTING.md

 In general, if we can't reproduce it, we can't fix it!

 > #### **Important**
-> If you believed you have identified a security vulnerability with NodeBB, report it as soon as possible via email to **security@nodebb.org**.
+> If you believe you have identified a security vulnerability with NodeBB, report it as soon as possible via email to **security@nodebb.org**.
 > A member of the NodeBB security team will respond to the issue.
 > Please do not post it to the public bug tracker.